Song Yoo-geun: Life before October 2015

-In October 2005, he applied and was accepted to Inha University through its early decision plans, which allows exceptional students to bypass the Korean equivalent of SATs at age 7, being the youngest university student ever.
+In October 2005, he applied and was accepted to Inha University through its early decision plans, which allow exceptional students to bypass the Korean equivalent of SATs, at age 7, making him the youngest university student ever.
 During his interview with Inha University, Song demonstrated his understanding of the Schrödinger equation, a partial differential equation which is of central importance to quantum mechanics theory.
 Considering his young age, Inha University formed a committee of seven, named "Song Yoo-Geun Committee," including professors and his mother, who gave him private lessons instead of the usual classroom style lectures.
 Inha University also provided Song with his own lab, and a residence space, so that he can stay with his parents, at his parents' request.
 His first semester GPA was 3.8/4.5, approximately equivalent to a B+.
-However, In December 2008, mere two years after he has begun his studies, he decided to withdraw from Inha University, since he felt "difficult to study within the framework that the professor has arbitrarily decided for themselves."
-He said, "I want to study string theory or big bang theory, but I cannot do that as an undergraduate student."Of the 140 credits required for graduation, Song received 53 credits from Inha University, and 113 credits from an on-line degree institution.
+However, In December 2008, a mere two years after he had begun his studies, he decided to withdraw from Inha University, since he felt it was "difficult to study within the framework that the professors have arbitrarily decided for themselves."
+He said, "I want to study string theory or big bang theory, but I cannot do that as an undergraduate student."
+Of the 140 credits required for graduation, Song received 53 credits from Inha University, and 113 credits from an on-line degree institution.
 On this, Inha University said, that it "respects Song's decisions."
-To fulfill total credit hours to apply for a graduate school, he achieved Bachelor's degree using Credit Bank System.
+To fulfill the total credit hours to apply to a graduate school, he achieved a Bachelor's degree using the Credit Bank System.

 He began at UST as a master's student in February 2009, with the intention of studying astronomy.
 Like Inha University, UST formed a committee of professors, titled "Song Yoo-Geun Project," and Song was given private lessons in lieu of classroom lectures.
-The topics of the lectures varied from quantum field theory, nuclear physics, astronomy, and topology.
+The topics of the lectures included quantum field theory, nuclear physics, astronomy, and topology.
 The university set aside 100 million Korean won (approximately US$80,000) for Song's classes and research.
-In February 2010, UST announced that Song was accepted to its combined master's and Ph.D. program, with the goal of obtaining a Ph.D. in 2012.
+In February 2010, UST announced that Song had been accepted to its combined master's and Ph.D. program, with the goal of obtaining a Ph.D. in 2012.